Education Minister launches E-sgol initiative in Powys

 "The E-sgol project will connect pupils and teachers across Powys and ensure that pupils are offered a wider range of topic choices while giving them the best learning experience."

 Dr Lewis Pryce, a Mathematics teacher at Llanfyllin High School, said: "Any apprehension I had about e-sgol quickly evaporated when the teaching started.
 The process of teaching multiple schools has been seamless and the pupils have enjoyed the lessons and been a pleasure to teach.
 By now, I see no difference between my video lessons and my traditional lessons.

 "It is also great to be able to teach Further Mathematics at A Level, something which, without this project, would be unlikely to happen."

 Kirsty Williams said: "I feel passionately that all school pupils in Wales should have the same study opportunities, be that at a city centre school or one in the countryside.

 "E-sgol uses technology in an innovative way that makes a real difference to students in rural areas by increasing the subjects available to them and broadening their career options after school.

 "Taking action to support rural schools has been one of my top priorities over this Government's term.
-Along with our investment through our 21st Century School programme and the presumption against rural closures, E-sgol is another example of how we're ensuring equity for pupils, regardless of where they live."
+Along with investment through our 21st Century School programme, E-sgol is another example of how we are ensuring equity for pupils, regardless of where they live."